Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/qs-configure-template-windows-vmss.md

 ---
-title: Configurar identidades geridas para recursos do Azure num conjunto de dimensionamento com um modelo
+title: Configure template to use managed identities on virtual machine scale sets - Azure AD
-description: Conjunto de instruções passo a passo para configurar identidades geridas para recursos do Azure em dimensionamento de máquinas virtuais, com um modelo Azure Resource Manager.
+description: Step-by-step instructions for configuring managed identities for Azure resources on a virtual machine scale set, using an Azure Resource Manager template.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi